norseghost/norseghost.github.io/_pages/about.md

 read_time: false
 ---

-In *“On Intellectual Craftmanship”*, C. wright Mills contends the work of any self-respecting social scientist demands they keep a file or journal, detailing things of interest, both professionally and personally.
+In *“On Intellectual Craftmanship”*, C. Wright Mills contends the work of any self-respecting social scientist demands they keep a file or journal, detailing things of interest, both professionally and personally.